Latest Update: The Stay at Home Order is extended to May 15, 2020. Wearing face masks when in public is now included in the order.

-The coronavirus, within just a few days, has majorly impacted our daily lives.
-It is recommended to take precautions and follow safety protocols as outlined by the World Health Organization— wash your hands frequently, avoid touching your face, cover your mouth when coughing or sneezing, and stay home when you feel sick.
+The coronavirus has majorly impacted our daily lives.
+It is recommended to take precautions and follow safety protocols as outlined by the World Health Organization— including wearing masks and face coverings.
 Another practice to implement is social distancing.
-This term means to physically maintain at least a 3 ft distance between yourself and anyone who is coughing or sneezing or someone who could potentially do so.
+This term means to physically maintain at least a 6 ft distance between yourself and others.

-Staying at home is recommended if you are feeling sick, otherwise, it is safe to venture out.
-Pack some hand sanitizer in your bags, and greet people with a friendly elbow bump!
+Staying at home is recommended if you are feeling sick, otherwise, the official Stay at Home Order does allow for spending time in nature.
+"Take a walk, ride your bike, hike, jog and be in nature for exercise — just keep at least six feet between you and others."
 For those of you searching for things to do during this time, we’ve got a list of social distancing activities that you can do in Monroe-West Monroe!
-Get away from the crowds at these locations:
+Get some fresh air at these locations:

 Phone: (318) 387-1114